 3. Upon successful completion of the "Plan of Remediation" and upon recommendation of the Academic Skills Program, the student can retake the appropriate section of the TET a second time.
 A minimum of one-month delay is required between the initial test and retake.

-4. Failure to pass the same section of the TET during the retake will require that the student appeal to the AMG committee (meets once per quarter).
+4. Failure to pass the same section of the TET during the retake will require that the student appeal to the CARR (Candidate Admissions, Recruitment, and Retention Committee) (meets once per quarter).